 If you have a hard floor such as tile, laminate or hardwood floors, you will end up carving grooves and pushing particles of dirt into your floor.
 Use a chair mat specifically for hard floor surfaces.
 You can even purchase castors created specifically for use on hard floors; they have a less rigid and more rubberized surface which won’t cut into the floor.

 03 of 03

-- Age of the gas cylinder: Some gas cylinders just naturally stop working properly over time.
-You may have a chair for more than 10 years and suddenly the gas cylinder begins sinking.
-At that point, the gas cylinders have reached the end of its life, and if you really love your chair, inquire about ordering a replacement gas cylinder and installing the new one.
+- Age of the gas cylinder: Some gas cylinders naturally stop working properly over time.
+You may have a chair for more than 10 years, and suddenly the gas cylinder begins sinking.
+At that point, the gas cylinders have reached the end of its life, and if you love your chair, inquire about ordering a replacement gas cylinder and installing the new one.